Ahmad-Indragiri/Prediksi-Reservasi-Parkir/README.md

 The `model_reservasi_parkir.pkl` model can be loaded and used to make predictions on new data.
 Ensure the new data has the same format and features as the data used to train the model (after feature engineering and before preprocessing).

+## Potential Future Enhancements

+* Hyperparameter tuning for the selected model.
+* Experimenting with other model architectures or more advanced ensemble techniques.
+* Validating the model's performance on a real-world dataset.
+* Deploying the model as an API service.

 Example usage:
 ```python
 import joblib